Scope

 Independent second check

-An independent second check (also called a double or second check) is when two people undertake the checking process independently of each other before moving on to the next stage in the process.
+An independent second check (sometimes also called a double or second check) is when two people undertake the checking process independently of each other before moving on to the next stage in the process.
 Both people will separately verify that the information being examined aligns with the documentation or instruction, without knowing the results of their colleague.

 To be effective, both checks must be completed independently to prevent those checking being influenced or led by each other.